janesmith73/product-docs/docs/rest-api/authentication.md

 ## Authenticate with an application token

-Since you shouldn't store your emnify user credentials on your application server, you can generate an `application_token` via the [emnify Portal](https://portal.emnify.com/) or the API: `/api/v1/application_token`.
+Since you shouldn't store your emnify user credentials on your application server, you can generate an `application_token` via the [**Integrations** page of the emnify Portal](https://portal.emnify.com/integrations) or the API: `/api/v1/application_token`.
 The request body should have a description of the token normally used to indicate who is using the token and can have an `expiry_date` for the token.

 ```